Your own lifesaver

 Between 2011 and 2015, 50 anglers lost their lives while fishing around the UK coast*.
 Sadly, expert evidence suggests that many of those lives might have been saved if the anglers had been wearing lifejackets.

 If you’re in the sea and you’re wearing a lifejacket, you’re four times more likely to survive**.
-Read our handy guide Choose it, Wear it: The RNLI Guide to Lifejackets and Buoyancy Aids (PDF 35MB) to help you select the right option for you.
+Read our guide to lifejackets to find the best style for you.

 *RNLI analysis of WAID UK fatalities accidental and natural causes only 2011-15 coastal dataset

 Why should I wear a lifejacket when angling?

 Photographer, writer and ‘fishing junkie’ Henry Gilbey came to the RNLI College in Poole, Dorset, to find out how useful a lifejacket really is for anglers.
 As Henry admits in our video, he had never worn a lifejacket while out fishing before.
 Watch what happens when he puts one to the test.